 Non-applicable science courses: laboratory courses, research, courses taught by a department other than basic science (for example, courses taught by the nursing department and listed as NURS rather than BIO on your transcript)

 3. The following courses are recommended, but not required

 - Anatomy or comparative anatomy

 - Human or mammalian physiology

-Courses completed internationally can be accepted to fulfill the prerequisites as long as they have been verified by a bona fide credentials evaluator.
+International Courses can be accepted to fulfill the prerequisites as long as they have been verified by a bona fide credentials evaluator.
 This service can be provided by such companies as

 Foundation for International Services